Black Sea sprat

 The Black Sea sprat or Pontic sprat, Clupeonella cultriventris, is a small fish of the herring family, Clupeidae.
 It is found in the Black Sea and Sea of Azov and rivers of its basins: Danube, Dnister, Dnipro (Ukraine), Southern Bug, Don, Kuban.
 It has white-grey flesh and silver-grey scales.
-A typical size is 10 cm (maximum 15 cm).
+A typical size is 10 cm, maximum 15 cm.
 The life span is up to 5 years.
-The peak of its spawning is in April and it can be found in enormous shoals in sea-shores, filled all-round coastal shallows, moving quickly back into the sea at a depth of 6–30 metres.
+The peak of its spawning is in April and it can be found in enormous shoals in sea-shores, filled all-round coastal shallows, moving quickly back into the sea at a depth of 6-30 m.
 Used for food; it has around 12% fat in flesh.

 It is one of the most abundant fishes in the Sea of Azov.
 It is important prey for other fishes, particularly the pikeperch.

+The Clupeonella cultiventris has become a naturalized and often dominant species in the pelagic zones of the Volga and Kama River reservoirs.
+It exhibits long-term (6–8 year) population cycles, particularly in the Upper Volga.
+The northernmost point of its self-sustaining population in the Volga-Kama region is the Sheksna Reservoir, with single mature individuals occasionally recorded even further north in Lake Beloye.

 The Caspian tyulka Clupeonella caspia has been long considered a subspecies of C. cultriventris, C. cultriventris caspia, and a common name "Black and Caspian Sea sprat" was then applied to the whole.

+In Odesa cuisine, the sprats are battered and fried to produce sprat cutlets.